Should you sell backlinks/external links on your blog/website?

 Traffic & Ranking Keywords of the external website

 Accepting content with links from a site with traffic relevant to your niche may be a good idea.
-If the keywords they are ranking for, or want to rank for, for a particular page is contextually related to yours, the link might be beneficial to you as well.
-The link can give you a basis for your facts/theory/statements mentioned in a post.
-Although, you need to make sure that the external page is indeed an authoritative version of what you want to endorse.
+If the keywords they rank for or want to rank for a particular page are contextually related to yours, the link might also benefit you.

-Please note that the keywords that the external page trying to rank should ideally be not the same as what you are currently ranking for.
+Please note that the keywords that the external page is trying to rank for should ideally be different from what you are currently ranking for.
 This would mean that you are endorsing another webpage for the same thing that you have said.
-If you think your content and approach is different and unique for the same topic/query, you can definitely mention your competitors on the page.

 Managerial implication:

-• Avoid linking back to your direct competitors or pages optimized for identical keywords.
+- Avoid linking back to your direct competitors or pages optimized for identical keywords.

 Notes